neilgall/SwiftFRP/README.md

     let receiver = animating.gate(uiStuff) { updateUI($0) }
 ```

-Bracket animations with `animating <-- true` and `animating <-- false`, and regardless of then `uiStuff` is updated, the call to `updateUI()` happens with the latest values only after the animation has finished.
+Bracket animations with `animating <-- true` and `animating <-- false`, and regardless of when `uiStuff` is updated, the call to `updateUI()` happens with the latest values only after the animation has finished.

 ## Transactions